Thenlie/tech-blog/README.md

   ## Usage

   This is a public domain!
 Feel free to go on and use the site.
-Of course, this is just a school project so it is not really an active form.
+Of course, this is just a school project so it is not really an active forum.

   ![Screenshot of The Tech Blog](https://github.com/Thenlie/tech-blog/blob/main/assets/screenshot.png)